sohansputhran/Classifying-Indian-Classical-Dance-Form/README.md

 # Hackerearth Deep Learning Challenge: Identify the Dance Form

-## This was my submission to the Challenge on Hackerearth in which I had to classify the indian classical dance form into 8 different categories using images.
+## This was my submission to the Challenge on Hackerearth in which I had to classify the Indian classical dance images into 8 different categories of classical dance form.

-I will upload the data on kaggle soon.
+InceptionResNetV2 transfer learning model gave a better prediction compared to other models that I used.

 ## My prediction got a score of 82.65 on the test dataset and I finished the challenge at 131 rank out of 5000+ participants (top 2%)